 Before learning to program, when I wanted to create something, I would open up the software to create it, like Microsoft Word or PowerPoint, then drag in the images and write the text, and save the document.
+Everything was saved in one file.
 I was completely unaware of the magic behind the scenes that pulled together all of the resources to make a document.

 It took me awhile to wrap my head around the fact that a website is a set of files that works together, and the I had to be in charge of the documents and their references to each other.

 A website is a set of files and folders that all work together to make the website.
 The files and folders reference each other based on their location in relation to each other.
 Generally, you when you create a website, the first thing you do is create a FOLDER for your website.
 You will put all of the resources for your website into one folder, including the HTML files, the CSS files, and the images and videos you plan to include in the website.
 Then, as you build your website, the various files connect to each other.
 It may be helpful to think of the connections as glue that holds your website together.

 When you create an image, you specify where the image is in relation to the HTML page.
 So when you would like to display an image from index.html, you will use the source attribute.